 Suboxone Withdrawal Information

-If you or a loved one are experiencing Suboxone withdrawal symptoms, call a counselor right now at .
+If you or a loved one want to quit Suboxone without painful withdrawal symptoms, call a counselor right now at .
 These symptoms include chills, sweating, diarrhea, vomiting, fever, and cramps.

 SUBOXONE AND SUBUTEX INFORMATION